Grahams Grove, Penhorn, Westphal & Main Active Transportation Connections

 Project Overview

-The project will aim to improve safety and access for active transportation users through improved pedestrian infrastructure and new all-ages-and-abilities (AAA) cycling connections along several streets identified in the Integrated Mobility Plan and Active Transportation Priorities Plan.
+The project will aim to improve safety, access and connectivity for active transportation users through improved pedestrian infrastructure and new all-ages-and-abilities (AAA) cycling connections along several streets identified in the Integrated Mobility Plan and Active Transportation Priorities Plan.

 The goals of the project are to make the following connections: